I left for one month and came back a different person

 I tell people I’m gonna be someone too.
 That someday, you’ll see my name on the NYT bestsellers list.
 But I haven’t done shit.
 So I start doing what they do, waking up at ungodly hours to be at crossfit by the time the sun rises.
 I take those hours before my job to write… but nothing comes out.
 It's like every morning I take a blade to my skin and instead of blood, there's only dust.

 But no matter, I'm happy here in this dizzying and dazzling city, being in this world of important people and endless opportunity.
 I never know who I’m going to meet or what I’ll learn every time I leave my house.
 And my friends are just as loud and colorful as this town, taking me dancing and playing and having water gun fights and painting our faces with sparkles.
-We hold hands and whisper secrets in dimly lit rooms and drape our arms over each other, even if we’ve just met, and I love it so much.
+We hold hands and whisper secrets in dimly lit rooms and drape our arms over each other, and I love it so much.

-And the world is made of glitter and fire and shades of pink and blue, and by the time August comes, I'm looking up ways to cancel my Airbnb and stay in Austin.
+And the world is made of glitter and fire and shades of pink and blue, and by the time August comes, I'm looking up ways to cancel my Colorado Airbnb and stay in Austin.

 Turns out one-month stays aren't refundable.
 So I tell my friends I'll come back early, pack up my car, and leave, fully expecting to be home again in like a week.